isomerpages/mse/_policies/5-clean-land.md

 <p>We have to cut down on the amount of waste we generate as we are running out of space to dispose of waste.</p>

 <p><strong>MINIMISING THE VOLUME OF WASTE DISPOSED</strong><br>	Singapore currently has only one active landfill.
 To conserve our limited landfill space, we incinerate as much waste as we can to reduce the volume going to the landfill.
 Through incineration, we can reduce the volume by as much as 90%.</p>
-<p>Excess heat from Waste-to-Energy incineration plants provides about 2% of our electricity supply.</p>
+<p>Excess heat from Waste-to-Energy plants provides about 2% of our electricity supply.</p>

 <p><strong>DISPOSE HAZARDOUS WASTE SAFELY</strong><br>	Many industries produce hazardous waste and generate by-products that pose health risks to both people and the environment.</p>
 <p>Strict regulations are administered by NEA to ensure that such waste is properly managed.</p>